Equal Citizens

-Equal Citizens is an American non-profit, non-partisan group that is "dedicated to reforms that will achieve citizen equality".
+Equal Citizens is an American nonprofit, non-partisan group that is "dedicated to reforms that will achieve citizen equality".
 It was founded in late 2016 by Harvard Law professor Lawrence Lessig to continue the effort to bring about the set of reforms he proposed during his 2016 presidential campaign.
-Notably, as its inaugural campaign, the group launched "Electors Trust" immediately after the 2016 general election.
+As its inaugural campaign, the group launched "Electors Trust" immediately after the 2016 general election.
 They did this to provide free and strictly confidential legal support to any elector who wished to vote their conscience.
 Working together with several other groups, such as the Hamilton Electors and celebrities, the campaign resulted in the largest number of "faithless" electoral votes ever cast in a single presidential election.

-Equal Citizens has engaged in other high-profile legal cases across the U.S. on topics ranging from altering the campaign finance system with litigation to end super PACs, to amending the presidential election system with litigation that challenges the winner-take-all system of the Electoral College, to expanding vote-by-mail access to young voters.
+Since 2016, Equal Citizens has engaged in other high-profile legal cases across the U.S. on topics ranging from altering the campaign finance system with litigation to end super PACs, to amending the presidential election system with litigation that challenges the winner-take-all system of the Electoral College, to expanding vote-by-mail access to young voters.

+In 2025, Equal Citizens intervened in Dinner Table Action v.
+Schneider, defending a 2024 Maine ballot initiative approved by voters to limit contributions to super PACs.
+As of October 2025, the court case is on appeal in the US Court of Appeals for the First Circuit.

 As of 2021, Equal Citizens is a coalition partner in the Declaration for American Democracy coalition advocating for the passage of the For the People Act, John Lewis Voting Rights Advancement Act, and D.C.
 Statehood.

-Equal Citizens also hosts the podcast Another Way, hosted by Lawrence Lessig.
-The podcast is part of the Democracy Group, a network of podcasts organized and funded by The McCourtney Institute for Democracy at Penn State.
+Equal Citizens also hosts the podcast Another Way, hosted by Lawrence Lessig, which explores systemic flaws in American democracy while discussing avenues toward institutional reform.

 History

-In August 2015, Lawrence Lessig announced his candidacy for the 2016 Democratic Party's presidential nomination.
-Lessig described his candidacy as a referendum on campaign finance reform and electoral reform legislation and stated that, if elected, he would serve as president with these proposed reforms as legislative priorities.
+In September 2015, Lawrence Lessig announced his candidacy for the 2016 Democratic Party's presidential nomination.
+Lessig described his candidacy as a referendum on campaign finance reform and electoral reform legislation and he stated that, if elected, he would serve as president with these proposed reforms as legislative priorities.
 Specifically, the main focus of Lessig's presidency would be to pass the Citizen Equality Act which has three main objectives: (1) Equal right to vote, which includes implementing automatic voter registration and moving voting days to a national holiday; (2) equal representation, achieved through the passage of the Fair Representation Act; and (3) citizen funded elections, or public financing of congressional elections.
 In November 2015, Lessig ended his presidential campaign, and created Equal Citizens from the campaign infrastructure.
 Equal Citizens serves as the operational hub for accomplishing the reforms proposed in the Citizen Equality Act.